ddelong/ddelong.github.io/_posts/2004-11-01-robs-blog-debuts.md

 categories:
   - Site News
 ---
-I&#8217;ve set my good friend up with [a blog on this site](/rob).
+I've set my good friend up with [a blog on this site](/rob).
 Keep an eye out for exciting changes.
-He&#8217;s always got something going.
+He's always got something going.